lywebdev/driveme/backend/README.md

 The `TransportAvailabilitySchema` defines the structure for transport availability in the database.
 This schema includes the following fields:

 - **transportId**: A reference to the transport type.
+This field is a number.
 - **date**: The date for which the availability is being recorded.
 This field is a date and is required.
-- **slots**: An array of time slots, each containing:
+- **slots**: An array of time slots, referencing SlotSchema.

-  - **start**: The start time of the slot.
-This field is a number and is required.
-  - **end**: The end time of the slot.
-This field is a number and is required.
-  - **available**: A boolean indicating whether the slot is available.
-This field is required.

   ## TransportSchema